 Table of Contents

-Khepri, also known as Kephera, Kheper, and Chepri, was the Egyptian solar deity associated with the rising Sun and dawn.
-He was also known as the creator god and was represented by a dung beetle or a scarab.
+Khepri, also spelled Kephera, Kheper, and Chepri, was the Egyptian solar deity associated with the rising Sun and dawn.
+He was also known as a creator god and was represented by a dung beetle or a scarab.
 Here’s a closer look at Khepri, what he symbolized and why he is significant in Egyptian mythology.

 Khepri as a Form of Ra

-Khepri was an essential deity of the ancient Nubian pantheon.
-He’s known as being the manifestation of the sun-god Ra, who’s at the center of ancient Egyptian religion.
+Khepri was an essential deity of the ancient Egyptian pantheon.
+He’s known as being the manifestation of the sun-god Ra, who was at the center of ancient Egyptian religion.

-According to the mythology of the Dogon tribe, Khepri is identified as their celestial origin.
-He was also associated with the Neteru, the divine forces or energies, who were believed to be the spiritual beings who came to Earth and helped humanity, by passing on their knowledge, secrets of magic as well as the control over the universe, agriculture, mathematics, and other things of similar nature.
+He was strongly associated with the Netcheru, the divine forces or energies, who were believed to be the spiritual beings who came to Earth and helped humanity, by passing on their knowledge, secrets of magic as well as the control over the universe, agriculture, mathematics, and other things of similar nature.

-However, Khepri himself didn’t have a separate cult devoted to him.
-He was largely inferior to the higher sun-god Ra.
+However, Khepri himself did not have a separate cult devoted to him.
+A number of colossal statues prove that he was indeed honored in several Egyptian temples, although he never achieved the popularity of another sun god, Ra.
 There were multiple aspects of the great solar deity and Khepri was simply one of them.